-Overhead pressing and lateral raises can only do so much to build strong, functional shoulders, so here are 30 shoulder exercises that'll improve flexibility, add size, get stronger and complete your physique.
+Overhead pressing and lateral raises can only do so much to build strong, functional shoulders—although they're definitely in the top tier of muscle-building moves—so here are 30 shoulder exercises that'll improve flexibility, add size, get stronger, and complete your physique.

 Set the bar up in a squat rack or cage, and grasp it just outside shoulder width.
 Take the bar off the rack and hold it at shoulder level with your forearms perpendicular to the floor.
 Squeeze the bar and brace your abs.
 Press the bar overhead, pushing your head forward and shrugging your traps as the bar passes your face.